Grible/timetable.js/README.md

 bower install timetable
 ```

-Load the plugin and styles in your HTML (styles in the HTML HEAD preferably):
+Load the plugin and styles in your HTML from the `dist` folder:
 ```html
 <link rel="stylesheet" href="timetablejs.css">